Terence Tao: Analytic number theory and arithmetic combinatorics

 In 2004, Tao, together with Jean Bourgain and Nets Katz, studied the additive and multiplicative structure of subsets of finite fields of prime order.
 It is well known that there are no nontrivial subrings of such a field.
 Bourgain, Katz, and Tao provided a quantitative formulation of this fact, showing that for any subset of such a field, the number of sums and products of elements of the subset must be quantitatively large, as compared to the size of the field and the size of the subset itself.
 Improvements of their result were later given by Bourgain, Alexey Glibichuk, and Sergei Konyagin.

 Tao and Ben Green proved the existence of arbitrarily long arithmetic progressions in the prime numbers; this result is generally referred to as the Green–Tao theorem, and is among Tao's most well-known results.
-The source of Green and Tao's arithmetic progressions is Endre Szemerédi's seminal 1975 theorem on existence of arithmetic progressions in certain sets of integers.
+The source of Green and Tao's arithmetic progressions is Endre Szemerédi's 1975 theorem on existence of arithmetic progressions in certain sets of integers.
 Green and Tao showed that one can use a "transference principle" to extend the validity of Szemerédi's theorem to further sets of integers.
 The Green–Tao theorem then arises as a special case, although it is not trivial to show that the prime numbers satisfy the conditions of Green and Tao's extension of the Szemerédi theorem.

 In 2010, Green and Tao gave a multilinear extension of Dirichlet's celebrated theorem on arithmetic progressions.
 Given a k × n matrix A and a k × 1 matrix v whose components are all integers, Green and Tao give conditions on when there exist infinitely many n × 1 matrices x such that all components of Ax + v are prime numbers.
 The proof of Green and Tao was incomplete, as it was conditioned upon unproven conjectures.
 Those conjectures were proved in later work of Green, Tao, and Tamar Ziegler.

+Personal life

+Tao speaks Cantonese but cannot write Chinese.
+Tao is married to Laura Tao, an electrical engineer at NASA's Jet Propulsion Laboratory.
+They live in Los Angeles, California, and have two children.

+Political views

+On August 18, 2025, Terence Tao wrote an article to express his disapproval of United States president Donald Trump's policies cutting research funding, which greatly affect his mathematics research.
+As a result of such funding cuts, two of Terence Tao's research grants were suspended by the National Science Foundation as part of a broader federal action that affected his university, UCLA.
+One of the grants directly supported his research at UCLA, while another supported UCLA's Institute for Pure and Applied Mathematics (IPAM) where Tao oversees research projects.

+Tao has pointed out that these cuts have consequences for recruitment of academic talent and hindering research advancement.
+Although his research is in pure mathematics, it potentially could lay foundations in applied mathematics supporting developments in areas such as cryptography and cybersecurity.
+Also, previous collaborative research of Tao's in signal processing has greatly accelerated MRI scan speed.